iwe-org/iwe/README.md

 ### Text structure normalization / formatting

 LSP offers **auto-formatting**, which typically kicks in when you save your work.
-This feature helps tidy things up according to the guidelines detailed in this document.
+This feature helps tidy things up.
 Here's what gets cleaned up:

-- Uprating link titles to the header of the linked document
+1. Uprating link titles to the header of the linked document
-- Adjusting header levels to ensure tree structure
+2. Adjusting header levels to ensure tree structure
-- Cleaning up dead links by replacing them with title text
+3. Cleaning up dead links by replacing them with title text
-- Updating the numbering of the ordered lists
+4. Updating the numbering of the ordered lists
-- Fixing spaces, newlines, and indentations in lists, and much more
+5. Fixing newlines, indentations in lists, and much more

 ### Inlay hints